seevibes/scala-hackaton/README.markdown

 The project was setup using IDEA with the Scala plugin.
 You can get a free evaluation version of IDEA at http://www.jetbrains.com/idea/download/index.html

+Alternatively, run from the command line using Apache Maven:

+    $ mvn test

+The first time you run this command, Maven will download the world, but after that it'll be quick.
+Please make sure to run that before you get to the Notman House, or you may have to wait a long time to get everything ready.

 Running from the command line
 =============================